netscaler/ADC-scripts/docs/modules/netscaler-servicegroup-module.md

-# netscaler\_servicegroup - Manage service group configuration in Netscaler
+# netscaler\_servicegroup - Manage service group configuration in NetScaler

 New in Ansible 2.4

 ## Synopsis

-* Manage service group configuration in Netscaler.
+* Manage service group configuration in NetScaler.
 * This module is intended to run either on the ansible  control node or a bastion (jumpserver) with access to the actual netscaler instance.